 Growing your own food can be an incredibly rewarding experience, especially for local food enthusiasts.
 It doesn’t get any more local than fresh vegetables right out of your backyard or community garden!
 This guide will take the novice gardener through some of the basics and also provides helpful resources for even the more experienced gardener.
 So, interested in growing food to feed yourself, your family, or your community?
 Let’s get started!

 Choose your crops carefully, keeping in mind the space you have available.
-There are links to some great seed catalogs in the resource list below, or check out local nurseries.
 You might also want to consider which crops grow well with each other through companion planting.
 If you are planning on growing perennials, keep in mind that where you put them now will be their spot for future seasons as well.

 DONATE YOUR HARVESTIf your harvest is bountiful and you have excess produce, consider donating it to a local food pantry.
 Food pantries welcome fresh, healthy produce for their clients!
 Find a food pantry near you and contact them for drop off and donation information.